ibm-cloud-docs/devsecops/devsecops-inferred-pipeline-configuration.md

 {: #devsecops-pipeline-configuration-tool-Schematics}

 * **Deploying process**: The Schematics tool relies on Schematics helper functions provided by [compliance-commons schematics](https://us-south.git.cloud.ibm.com/open-toolchain/compliance-commons/-/blob/master/schematics/schematics-utilities.sh).
-    * For more information on configuration properties for context injection, see [Configuring Schematics workspace declared variables](/docs/devsecops?topic=devsecops-cd-devsecops-iac-ci-pipeline#devsecops-iac-ci-terra-var).
+    * For more information on configuration properties for context injection, refer to [Configuring Schematics workspace declared variables](/docs/devsecops?topic=devsecops-cd-devsecops-iac-ci-pipeline#devsecops-iac-ci-terra-var).

 ##### Code Engine
 {: #devsecops-pipeline-configuration-tool-Code-Engine}

-* **Deploying process**: Additional configuration for the application or job can be created by defining complementary configmap or secret associated with the application/job.
+* **Deploying process**: Additional configuration for the application can be created by defining complementary configmap or secret associated with the application.
     * For pipeline and trigger properties with a normalized name such as `CE_ENV_<XXXX>`, an entry in a complementary configmap or secret (associated with the Code Engine application or job) will be created with key `<XXXX>` and its value set based on the value of the corresponding pipeline or trigger property.

 To learn more, refer to [code-engine configmap(s) to configure applications or jobs](/docs/codeengine?topic=codeengine-configmap) and [code-engine secret to configure applications or jobs](/docs/codeengine?topic=codeengine-secret)